POWER TOOL DRAG RACES

-- If you have *ANY* concerns about safety its best to consult with an experienced racer, so send us an [email.]
+If you have *ANY* concerns about safety its best to consult with an experienced racer, so send us a message or email.

 This is a race only in the sense that it is loosely competitive.
 Is your racer funny as a lawyer with a face full of buckshot?
 Is it so goddamn pretty that you lie about the extent of your relationship with it?
 Is it such a marvel of engineering that it makes the heads of every engineer present visibly swell with the strain of comprehension and mute, tortured envy?

 Our judges are notoriously corrupt, they will sell votes for lewd glances and warm beer.
-Our process is capricious and unsteady and possibly taking a cab.
+Our process is capricious and unsteady and possibly taking a cab to get home.